Nine's Wide World of Sports: 2008–2020: return of Wide World of Sports

-2020–present: rugby and tennis expansion, Stan Sport
+2020–present: rugby and tennis expansion, Olympics and Paralympics, Stan Sport, Melbourne Cup

 In November 2020, Nine Entertainment Co. acquired rights to Rugby Australia, as well as the French Open and The Championships, Wimbledon, with plans for pay-television coverage (ad-free and on-demand) to migrate to a new sport-oriented package on its subscription streaming service Stan, and selected matches/events to be broadcast free on the Nine Network.

 On 8 February 2023, it was announced that Nine had re-gained the rights to the Olympic Games from 2024 through to the 2032 Summer Olympics in Brisbane.
+On 20 February 2024, it was announced Nine had obtained the rights to broadcast the Melbourne Cup from 2024 through to 2029.

+In January 2025, the 9Network announced they had partnered with the Invictus Games Foundation as the official Australian broadcaster of the Invictus Games Vancouver Whistler 2025, presented by ATCO and Boeing.

 Events

 Nine's Wide World of Sports holds broadcast rights to the following events:

 Current

 Past

 1 The Nine Network televised the 2011 US Open final between Serena Williams and Samantha Stosur in its entirety.

 Programs

 Nine's Wide World of Sports has presented the following recurring programs: